hpc-unibe-ch/ubelix-userguide/docs/runjobs/index.md

 [software-overview]: ../software/index.md
 [firststeps-loggingin]: ../firststeps/loggingin.md
-[lumi-c]: ../hardware/lumic.md
-[lumi-g]: ../hardware/lumig.md
-[lumi-d]: ../hardware/lumid.md
 [slurm-quickstart]: ../runjobs/scheduled-jobs/slurm-quickstart.md
-[module-environment]: ../runjobs/lumi_env/Lmod_modules.md
+[module-environment]: ../runjobs/ubelix_env/Lmod_modules.md
-[software-stacks]: ../runjobs/lumi_env/softwarestacks.md
 [data-storage-options]: ../storage/index.md
 [billing-policy]: ../runjobs/lumi_env/billing.md

 ---

-Here you find general descriptions of how to run jobs on LUMI, i.e. how to run your scientific software using the job scheduler on LUMI.
-In this section, you also find general information about the LUMI environment, as well as the LUMI web interface that you can use to run your applications on LUMI instead of traditionally using a terminal.
+Here you find general descriptions of how to run jobs on UBELIX, i.e. how to run your scientific software using the job scheduler, general information about the UBELIX environment, as well as the new UBELIX web interface that you can use instead of the traditional approaxh using a terminal.
-If you are looking for ways to install your software on LUMI or advice for a specific application, consult the [software section][software-overview] instead.
+If you are looking for ways to install your software on UBELIX or advice for a specific application, consult the [software section][software-overview] instead.

 ---

-When you log in to LUMI, you get access to one of the login nodes.
+When you log in to UBELIX, you access one of the login nodes.
 These login nodes are shared by all users and are only intended for simple management tasks, e.g.